ethereum-optimism/superchain-ops/tasks/sep/017-presigned-pause/README.md

 # Superchain Presigned Pause

-Status: READY TO SIGN
+Status: SIGNED
 See [../../../PRESIGNED-PAUSE.md](../../../PRESIGNED-PAUSE.md) for the playbook.

 ## Objective

 The Deputy Guardian Module was updated which broke the [previous pre-signed pauses](../011-presigned-pause/).

 This generates new presigned pauses for Sepolia based on the architecture introduced in [tasks/sep/006-1-guardian-upgrade](../006-1-guardian-upgrade/README.md) and [tasks/sep/006-2-sc-changes](../006-2-sc-changes/README.md).